ksu-cs-textbooks/cc410/content/y-milestones/old/spring2023/03-inheritance.md

 Each of the three types of menu items should directly inherit from a new abstract base class.
 These classes should not be instantiated!

-* `sfsubs.data.entrees.Entree` is the base class for all entree items.
+* `gamegrub.data.entrees.Entree` is the base class for all entree items.
 It should include the following elements that are common to all entree classes:
   * **Base** - attribute with getter and setter.
   * **Toppings** - attribute with getter, **Add Toppings** and **Remove Toppings** methods.
   * **Price** - abstract getter.
 This should be overridden in the subclass to return the correct price.
   * **Calories** - abstract getter.
 This should be overridden in the subclass to return the correct calories.
   * **Instructions** - getter.
 This should be overridden in the subclass to return the correct list of instructions.
     * One easy way to do this: the method in the superclass could be used to add the list of toppings to the list, and then the subclass method could call the superclass method as part of its code and then add the ingredient changes itself.
-* `sfsubs.data.sides.Side` is the base class for all side items.
+* `gamegrub.data.sides.Side` is the base class for all side items.
 It should include the following elements that are common to all side classes:
   * **Size** - getter and setter.
   * **Price** - abstract getter.
 This should be overridden in the subclass to return the correct price based on the size.
   * **Calories** - abstract getter.
 This should be overridden in the subclass to return the correct calories based on the size.
   * **Instructions** - getter.
 This should simply return an empty list, and does not need overridden.
-* `sfsubs.data.drinks.Drink` is the base class for all drink items.
+* `gamegrub.data.drinks.Drink` is the base class for all drink items.
 It should include the following elements that are common to all drink classes:
   * **Size** - getter and setter.
   * **Price** - abstract getter.
 This should be overridden in the subclass to return the correct price based on the size.
   * **Calories** - abstract getter.
 This should be overridden in the subclass to return the correct calories based on the size.